Matthew Casey: Chicago Fire

-In "A White-Knuckle Panic" Casey finally confessed his true feelings to Brett and tells her that he loves her, and they consummated their relationship in the season 9 finale "No Survivors".
+Casey finally confesses his true feelings to Brett and tells her he loves her.
+They consummated their relationship in the season 9 finale.

-In the season 10 episode "Two Hundred", Casey moves to Oregon to take care of Andrew Darden's sons as well as he applied to Portland Fire Department.
+In season 10, Casey moves to Oregon to take care of Andrew Darden's sons.
+In addition, he has applied to the Portland Fire Department.

-In the season 10 episode "The Magnificent City of Chicago", Casey came back to Chicago for Kelly and Stella's wedding.
+In the season 10 finale, Casey came back to Chicago for Kelly and Stella's wedding.

-In the season 11 finale "Red Waterfall", Casey returns to Chicago and proposes to Sylvie, they officially married in season 12 episode 6 "Port in the Storm", and Sylvie permanently moves to Oregon to live with him, their adopted daughter Julia and the Darden boys.
+In the season 11 finale, Casey returns to Chicago and proposes to Sylvie.
+They officially get married in season 12, and Sylvie permanently moves to Oregon to live with him, their adopted daughter Julia, and the Darden boys.